 Lay a few leaves on a clean surface and add about 1/3 cup of the meat mixture in the bottom of each cabbage leaf.
 Roll over, then fold in the sides and continue to roll until you have a nice little bundle.

 You can also use part leaves and get creative.
 It all ends up tasting the same on the way down.
 But choosing a larger cabbage or 2 smaller ones avoids that.
+Just toss the leftover cabbage since it’s been frozen, unless you wanted to make cabbage soup.

 Once they’re all rolled, spread canned tomato soup over top of the rolls.
 Don’t dilute the soup, use it right from the can.
 The sweetness of the soup works well with the sour tomato juice.
 It balances the flavours.